Commissioner Dennis E. Thomas

 His leadership and managerial skills among national organizations has not gone unnoticed.
 Thomas was awarded the National Association of Collegiate Director of Athletics (NACDA) Athletic Director of the Year Award for the Southeast Region (I-AA/AAA) in 2002.
 In 2001, he served as Chair of the NCAA Division I-AA (now FCS) Football Committee.
 He also served on the NCAA Division I Football Issues Committee and is a former board of director member of the National Football Foundation and College Hall of Fame.

-The Heidelberg, Miss., native was a four-year letterman in football and track and field in high school, and at the age of 16 he embarked upon a collegiate career that is still in the SWAC's record books.
+The Heidelberg, Miss., native was a three-year letterman in football and track and field in high school, and at the age of 16 he embarked upon a collegiate career that is still in the SWAC's record books.
 In 1973, he made history as the first and only offensive lineman to be named the conferences’ Offensive Player of the Year.
 He finished his collegiate career as a three-year letterman at Alcorn State, a two-time Pittsburgh Courier First Team All-American, First Team Black Mutual Sports Network All-American, and the Outstanding College Athlete of America (1974).
 While at Alcorn State, Thomas coached and played under the legendary coach Marino "The Godfather" Casem.
 During his playing and coaching tenure at Alcorn State, the Braves won SWAC Football Championships in 1970 (as a player), 1976, 1979, and 1984 (as a coach).

 In 1978, the state legislative of Mississippi proclaimed April 8 as the Dennis and Johnny (brother) Day in the state for their achievements in scholarship, athletics, and leadership.

 Thomas earned his bachelor's degree from Alcorn State University.
-He earned his master's from University of Louisiana at Monroe and his doctorate degree from the State University of New York at Buffalo.
-He was selected Who's Who in American Colleges and Universities as an undergraduate and as a graduate student.
+He earned his master's from the University of Louisiana at Monroe and his doctorate from the State University of New York at Buffalo.
 He is also a proud lifetime member of the Kappa Alpha Psi Fraternity, Inc.